harmittaa/ImageRekt/README.md

 ImageRekt is a web based image sharing service.
 It was developed for the smartphone users, with mobile first design.
 Users can upload, view, comment, rate, share, favourite and search for pictures.
-Registration is only required for users who wish to comment or rate.
+Registration is only required for users who wish to comment, rate or favourite images.

 For registered users the service offers the ability to view their uploaded and favourited images.